Thursday, February 12, 2015

 (©Reuters)

-Chancellor Angela Merkel, following her visit to the US at a joint press conference with President Obama in the White House on February 9, 2015, on the war in East Ukraine: Wir setzen weiter auf eine diplomatische Lösung.
+Chancellor Angela Merkel, following her visit to the US at a joint press conference with President Obama in the White House on February 9, 2015, on the war in Eastern Ukraine: Wir setzen weiter auf eine diplomatische Lösung.
 Eine militärische Lösung sehe ich nicht (We continue to count on a diplomatic solution.
 I don't see any military solution).

 No comments: